 Find a place where you’re physically comfortable.
 Being in a place you consider safe will help ease the anxiety.
 By time and with practice, you will be able to talk to people over the phone naturally from anywhere.

-- Pen and paper
+Pen and Paper

-- Make it Brief
+Make it Brief

 Let’s face it, if it’s a business call, no one wants to talk for hours.
-Make your calls short and to the point; the smaller the duration of the call the less likely it is you will get nervous.
+Make your calls short and to the point.
+The smaller the duration of the call the less likely it is you will get nervous.

 This is the ultimate challenge you need to go through.
 These types of outings usually include large groups of people conversing at once.
 The idea of conversing or opening up topics for discussion in front of a large group of people can be terrifying for a socially anxious individual.

-- Bring your A-Game
+Bring your A-Game

 This is the opportunity to shy away from the formal dress code.
 Being well-dressed bestows self confidence on anyone.
 Get ready, show off your makeup and wardrobe skills and the confidence needed to converse with coworkers will come.

 Whether by googling it or writing up the most recent news trends, you should be ready to open talking points to effectively converse with the crowd.
 Having something to talk about is a plus when attending a social outing.

-- Leave work at the door
+Leave Work at the Door

-People have been working all week; Monday till Friday all they do is think about work and nothing else.
+People have been working all week.
+Monday till Friday all they do is think about work and nothing else.
 During a social gathering, the job is the last thing people want to talk about.
 Avoid being the guy who only talks shop.

 For a person suffering from social anxiety to confront someone about anything, requires a huge amount of mental effort.
 Check out how you can overcome social anxiety when dealing with conflicts and confrontation in the workplace.

 Identify the issue or topic you’re confronting someone about.
 Is it a work related error or a social issue?
 Before going up and confronting the other party, you should have a very clear image about your intentions and what you hope to gain out of said confrontation.

-Stay calm; it’s not a fight.
+Stay calm, it’s not a fight.
 Odds are, any errors or harm done that affect your work were unintentional.
-A simple misunderstanding to clear up; be assertive, confident and calm.
+A simple misunderstanding to clear up.
+Be assertive, confident and calm.
 Using the right language and keywords will get you what you want.

 Human error is an everyday natural occurrence in the workplace.
 Are you sure that the issue you’re confronting someone about is just?
 Could the error somehow be from your end?
 Keep an open mind during confrontations, listen to the other party and make a shared decision.